greenw0lf/MSc-VT-Thesis/README.md

 ```
 pip install jupyter
 ```
-Then install the dependencies you need by running the first cell of the notebook you are editing.
+Then install only the dependencies you need by running the first cell of the notebook you are editing.

 ## Usage
 Simply run a Jupyter instance: